Here's How Your Trade Rithm Capital Corp. (RITM) Aggressively Right Now

 Sponsored

-The average price from analysts is $11.35, which is $2.82 above the current price.
-RITM currently public float of 464.53M and currently shorts hold a 2.16% ratio of that float.
-Today, the average trading volume of RITM was 4.82M shares.
+RITM currently public float of 471.55M and currently shorts hold a 1.70% ratio of that float.
+Today, the average trading volume of RITM was 4.93M shares.

 RITM’s Market Performance